Immune privilege

-Certain sites of the mammalian body have immune privilege, meaning they are able to tolerate the introduction of antigens without eliciting an inflammatory immune response.
-Tissue grafts are normally recognised as foreign antigen by the body and attacked by the immune system.
+Certain sites of the mammalian body have immune privilege (no immune response), meaning they are able to tolerate the introduction of antigens without eliciting an inflammatory immune response.
+Tissue grafts are normally recognised as foreign antigens by the body and attacked by the immune system.
 However, in immune privileged sites, tissue grafts can survive for extended periods of time without rejection occurring.
 Immunologically privileged sites include: